Eryllium Achieves Market Capitalization of $1,133.00 (ERY)

-Eryllium (CURRENCY:ERY) traded 3% higher against the dollar during the one day period ending at 10:00 AM E.T. on January 25th.
-One Eryllium coin can now be purchased for about $0.0001 or 0.00000001 BTC on exchanges including CoinExchange and Cryptopia.
-Eryllium has a market cap of $1,133.00 and approximately $54.00 worth of Eryllium was traded on exchanges in the last 24 hours.
-In the last seven days, Eryllium has traded 19.7% lower against the dollar.
+Eryllium (CURRENCY:ERY) traded 3% higher against the dollar during the twenty-four hour period ending at 20:00 PM E.T. on January 29th.
+Eryllium has a total market capitalization of $1,133.00 and $54.00 worth of Eryllium was traded on exchanges in the last 24 hours.
+One Eryllium coin can now be purchased for approximately $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges including Cryptopia and CoinExchange.
+During the last seven days, Eryllium has traded 19.7% lower against the dollar.

 - Compound Coin (COMP) traded 0.1% higher against the dollar and now trades at $0.0001 or 0.00000001 BTC.